DL4Compression/Semantic_Segmentation_of_Driving_Videos_on_Learning_based_Image_Compression/README.md

 In the case of the segmentation model, dice coefficient values for the baselines and $net_{seg,D}(·)$, which is trained using compressed representations, are reported in Table I. The results indicate that $net_{seg,D}(·)$ performs similarly to BL 3 and BL 4 in terms of dice coefficient.
 This suggests that the compressed representations produced by $net_C(·)$ contain significant semantic information that can be leveraged for other image analysis tasks, even though $net_C(·)$ was not explicitly trained for this purpose.
 Further, it can be observed that increasing the value of d, which results in a deeper network and higher compression factor, results in poorer reconstruction from the compressed representation owing to loss of information

 ## Pre-trained Models
-Pretrained models for inference are available here.
+Pretrained models for inference are available [here](http://kliv.iitkgp.ac.in/projects/miriad/model_weights/dl4c/model_weights.zip).

 ## Sample Images for training
-The sample_images [sample_images](src/sample_images) folder under src contains images for you to test  out.
+The [sample_images](src/sample_images) folder under src contains images for you to test  out.
 ​
 ## Sample Output
 A comparison with the ground truth, baselines, and model outputs is shown below.